deepankararora/sola-newsletters/readme.txt

 Not applicable.

 == Changelog ==

+= 4.0.6 - 2015-05-28 - Medium priority =
+* New Feature: Added Shortcodes for subscriber first and last name
+* Improvement: Migrated from jqplot to Google Charts (Pro)
+* Bug Fix: Slashes stripped in emails when using an apostrophe
+* Bug Fix: French Translation file renamed

 = 4.0.5 - 2015-04-13 - Low priority =
 * Erroneous Debugging error being shown, Now fixed